-Most supply chain teams on the ground recognize the need for genuine agility, given that they – along with investors – have borne the brunt of sluggish supply chains whose persistent focus on cost impedes resilience and revenue assurance.
+Most supply chain teams on the ground recognise the need for genuine agility, given that they – along with investors – have borne the brunt of sluggish supply chains whose persistent focus on cost impedes resilience and revenue assurance.
 Boards, leaders and operations executives alike should look beyond the buzzword by defining, executing and calibrating supply chain agility in concrete terms and actions that reflect the unique needs of their business.
 Doing so will help keep a lid on costs and enhance the customer experience while yielding opportunities for margin improvement and new revenue streams.

 A strategic necessity